 and all the while he choked as he walked,

-expelling the tail he had swallowed.
+expelling the tale he had swallowed.

 Till alone on the slope where the wind never blows,